News |

 The Resolutions Committee presented six resolutions, including social calls to action regarding Christian-based drug rehabilitation, creating laws to protect parental rights, and encouraging SCBaptists to renew their commitment to God’s design for the family.

 SCBaptists unanimously voted for the 2025 Convention officers.
-Clint McCormick, pastor of Berlin Baptist Church, nominated Randy Jackson, pastor of Northwood Baptist Church, as 2025 Registration Secretary.
+Chuck Sprouse, pastor of Ninety Six First Baptist Church, will serve as the 2025 President.
+He was elected unanimously at the 2023 Annual Meeting as President-Elect and begins his term as President at the conclusion of the 2024 Annual Meeting.
+Mike McCormick, lead pastor of Berlin Baptist Church, nominated Randy Jackson, executive and college pastor of Northwood Baptist Church, as 2025 Registration Secretary.

-Mark Kelly, pastor of First Baptist Church Barnwell, nominated Mark Bishop, pastor of First Baptist Church Landrum, as 2025 Vice President.
-Of Bishop, Kelly said, “I have seen him grow into a wonderful man who leads his family and his church well.”
+Bart Kelley, lead pastor of First Baptist Church Barnwell, nominated Mark Bishop, lead pastor of First Baptist Church Landrum, as 2025 Vice President.
+Of Bishop, Kelley said, “I have seen him grow into a wonderful man who leads his family and his church well.”

 Finally, Cory Horton, pastor of Brushy Creek Baptist Church, nominated Ryan Pack, pastor of Riverland Hills Baptist Church, as 2025 President-Elect.
 “He will be a good friend to our Convention,” Horton said.